 Which approach makes the most sense to you?
 Do you use all of them with your child or is there one in particular which resonates more?

 As a teacher, parents often ask me about their child's development: How are they doing?
 What is normal?
 What comes next?
 What can I do to help?

 The problem, of course, is that children develop at different rates and excel in different ways.
 It's perfectly normal for a four-year-old to make recognisable marks on a page, but you'll also find plenty of two-year-olds who can do it too.

-Unless you've been a teacher or had several children, it's easy to fall into the trap of thinking that child is behind.
+Unless you've been a teacher or had several children, it's easy to fall into the trap of thinking that a child is behind.
 You meet a much younger child and they are already ahead of your own.

 If you understand a little theory, it protects you from these worries and gives you the confidence you need to offer the right experiences to extend your child's learning.